 CORPORATE INVESTMENT TIMES Interview

-Corporate Investment Times, Oct 16, 2022 -
+Corporate Investment Times · Oct 16, 2022 –

-‘The term “energy resilience” means the ability to avoid, prepare for, minimize, adapt to, and recover from anticipated and unanticipated energy disruptions in order to ensure energy availability and reliability sufficient to provide for mission assurance and readiness, including mission essential operations related to readiness, and to execute or rapidly re-establish mission essential requirements.’
+‘The term “energy resilience” means the ability to avoid, prepare for, minimize, adapt to, and recover from anticipated and unanticipated energy disruptions to ensure energy availability and reliability sufficient to provide for mission assurance and readiness, including mission essential operations related to readiness, and to execute or rapidly re-establish mission essential requirements.’

 Resilient Power is an energy system that cannot be interrupted, not by catastrophes nor human error.
 It maintains its performance throughout.

-During the pandemic’s trying times, Fortune 500 companies as well as ambitious individuals in business and politics faced two main challenges:
+During the pandemic’s trying times, Fortune 500 companies as well as ambitious individuals in business and politics, faced two main challenges:

 1. how to strategically engineer communication with stakeholders for higher buy-in to reach the desired targets and outcomes (20%)